 THE ACADEMIC

-Manga, Murder and Mystery is my first monograph!
-In this book, I show how commercially successful detective manga in 1990s Japan materialized in a nation undergoing a state of crisis and how the shōnen tantei (boy detective) emerged as a site of national trauma to address perceived youth problems.
 As the first book-length study that critically examines the boy detective tradition in manga, Manga, Murder and Mystery advances new insight in detective fiction criticism, showing how, unlike the American and British traditions where boy detective stories seem to have lost some popularity and political relevance, they have a rich literary history in Japan and continue to thrive in Japan’s manga culture.

-In addition to my research on detective manga, I study (and play) Japanese video games, which branches off into two distinct streams.
+In addition to my research on detective manga, I study (and play) Japanese video games, which branch off into two distinct streams.
 1) I analyze how tropes and themes of classic detective stories are deployed in Japanese game content.
 2) I explore the production and consumption side of games and, specifically, women’s participation in the industry.
 As a feminist scholar, I’m passionate about exploring questions of gender inequality within video game cultures and industries.
 For more info, check out my publications, read my blog, or follow me on Twitter!

 THE TEACHER